antonionetodeveloper/CRUD/README.md

 ## URL: https://crud-antonio-neto.vercel.app
 <p>feel free to use everything that i've done here</p>

-### Remember to run "npm i" for install node modules
+### Remember to run "npm i" to install node modules
 ### Feel free to use